September 22, 2023

 Exploring the Abandoned Air Force Base at East Haven, Vermont

 The abandoned North Concord Radar Station, Air Force base located high in the hills of East Haven, VT has always been an intriguing location.
-It is a relic of the Cold War era.
 The base became operational in 1956 and was renamed the Lyndonville AFS in 1962.
 This once highly guarded military installation was built in the 1950s to detect and track potential Soviet threats in the Northeast region of the United States.

 abandoned air force base vermont